khoitd1997/custom_fedora/README.md

-# Custom Fedora
+# Hatter

-Used for automating Custom Fedora OS build in mock.
+Hatter is a tool used for automating Custom Fedora OS build.

 ## References